projectsyn/component-nfs-subdir-external-provisioner/README.md

 # Commodore Component: nfs-subdir-external-provisioner

-This is a [Commodore][commodore] Component for nfs-subdir-external-provisioner.
+This is a [Commodore][commodore] Component for the [Kubernetes NFS Subdir External Provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner) provided by the Kubernetes Community.

 This repository is part of Project Syn.
 For documentation on Project Syn and this component, see https://syn.tools.